vrunal1994/Vegeta/Project3/README.md

 Extra Contribution:
 	Combat animation between Vegeta and Charlizard.
-        Dieing animation and Powerup features.
+        Dying animation and Powerup features.

 Problems with this project: